Synthetixio/Synthetix-Gitbook-v3/for-developers/smart-contracts.md

 **Returns**
 * `collateralAmountD18` (*uint256*) - The amount of collateral used in the position, denominated with 18 decimals of precision.
-* `collateralValueD18` (*uint256*) - The value of collateral used in the position, denominated with 18 decimals of precision.
 #### getPosition

   ```solidity